 1. Know your details

-Production sets have their own language and some terms you hear may be familiar and others probably won’t make any sense.
+TV and film sets have their own language, which can be confusing if you’re unfamiliar with industry terminology.
 To help, we made a list with some of the important production terms Background Actors should know.
-If you hear a word you don’t know, ask your fellow Background Actors when you’re not filming.
-Chances are you’re working with someone who’s a veteran on set.
+If you’re unfamiliar with a word, ask your fellow Background Actors when you’re not filming.
+Chances are you’re working with someone who can explain it to you.

-This background acting tip may seem like a no brainer, but it’s important to pay attention at all times.
-The Assistant Director will direct you where and when to move in a scene.
+Following directions is a big part of being a Background Actor.
+Pay attention to all instructions given by the Assistant Director so you can perform in the scene and so you’re able to recreate your movements every take.
 You should also be aware of the movements of the principal actors and other Background Actors to know how they may affect what you’re doing.
 If you want to work as a Stand-In, being a professional Background Actor who knows what is going on may catch the attention of an Assistant Director looking to promote someone on set.

 These are some background acting tips to get you started on set, but there’s a lot you can learn about being a Background Actor.
-Find out how to get booked by avoiding these submitting mistakes and the wardrobe basics you need to put together the best looks.
+Find out how to stand out to Casting Directors and the wardrobe basics you need to put together the best looks.